Ancestry.com: 2020–present

+Subsidiaries

 AncestryDNA

 AncestryDNA is a subsidiary of Ancestry LLC.
 AncestryDNA offers a direct-to-consumer genealogical DNA test.
 Consumers provide a sample of their DNA to the company for analysis.
 AncestryDNA then uses DNA sequences to infer family relationships with other Ancestry DNA users, and to infer "ancestral regions" (previously "ethnicity estimates").
 Previously, Ancestry.com also offered paternal Y-chromosome DNA and maternal mitochondrial DNA tests, but those were discontinued in June 2014.
 The company describes the technical process of testing in a series of scientific white papers.
 In July 2020, the company claimed that their database contained 18 million completed DNA kits bought by customers.

 Ancestry DNA is commonly used for donor conceived persons to find their biological siblings and in some cases their sperm or egg donor.

 The testing itself is performed by Quest Diagnostics.

 AncestryDNA offers the option to participate in their Human Diversity Project, a "scientific research project aimed at helping scientists better understand population history, population movements, and human health".